sergevar/paulgrahamblog/cleaned/boss.md

 [^3]: Do not finance your startup with credit cards.
 Financing a startup with debt is usually a stupid move, and credit card debt stupidest of all.
 Credit card debt is a bad idea, period.
 It is a trap set by evil companies for the desperate and the foolish.

 [^4]: The founders we fund used to be younger (initially we encouraged undergrads to apply), and the first couple times I saw this I used to wonder if they were actually getting physically taller.

-Thanks to Trevor Blackwell, Ross Boucher, Aaron Iba, Abby Kirigin, Ivan Kirigin, Jessica Livingston, and Robert Morris for reading drafts of this.